-Clearly, however, not all herbivores will fare equally well in a CO2-enriched world, and there could well be some losers among the many winners.
-Hence, this field of science is beginning to garner greater and greater attention.
+Clearly, however, not all herbivores will fare equally well in a CO2-enriched world of the future; and there could well be some losers among the many winners.
+Hence, this field of science is beginning to garner ever greater attention.
 In fact, fully 26 atmospheric CO2 enrichment studies on aphids alone had been conducted at the time of the review of Holopainen (2002), who found their performance to be increased in six studies, decreased in six others, and unaffected in the remaining 14 studies, for an overall nil response.
-This result is encouraging, for it suggests that outbreaks of this important insect pest will not be promoted in a CO2-enriched and, therefore, greener world of the future.
+This result is encouraging, however, for it suggests that outbreaks of this important insect pest will not be promoted in a CO2-enriched and, therefore, greener world of the future.

-In an earlier review that dealt with several types of herbivorous insects, Whittaker (1999) had found a slight increase in the activity of phloem-feeding aphids in CO2-enriched air; but either no change or actual reductions in the abundance of chewing insects.
-Overall, therefore, we can probably expect little change, or possibly even a slight decrease, in the fraction of agricultural crop production that is typically destroyed by herbivorous insects as the air's CO2 content continues to rise.
+Likewise, in an earlier review that dealt with numerous types of herbivorous insects, Whittaker (1999) had found a slight increase in the activity of phloem-feeding aphids in CO2-enriched air; but either no change or actual reductions in the abundance of chewing insects, which suggests that we can probably expect little net change, or possibly even a slight decrease, in the fraction of agricultural crop production that is typically destroyed by herbivorous insects as the air's CO2 content continues to rise.

 References